 Stony Coral Tissue Loss Disease

-If SCTLD is suspected in your location, it is imperative to report the disease and share pictures of diseased colonies to confirm it is SCTLD.
-The Atlantic and Gulf Rapid Reef Assessment (AGRRA) Database database is collecting reports of disease across the Caribbean, including pictures and other information, that are easily viewable on their website.
+If stony coral tissue loss disease (SCTLD) is suspected in your location, it is imperative to report the disease and share pictures of diseased colonies to confirm it is SCTLD.
+The Atlantic and Gulf Rapid Reef Assessment (AGRRA) Database is collecting reports of disease across the Caribbean, including pictures and other information, that are easily viewable on their website.

-Stony Coral Tissue Loss Disease, or SCTLD, is a disease affecting over 20 species of hard corals in the Caribbean.
+Stony coral tissue loss disease is a disease affecting over 20 species of hard corals in the Caribbean.
 It is currently causing significant damage to coral reefs in Florida and beginning to be reported in other Caribbean islands.
 While diseases are not uncommon on coral reefs, SCTLD poses a particularly significant threat to Caribbean reefs because of its large geographic range, extended duration, high rates of mortality, and large number of coral species affected.

 The resources provided here will be continually updated and are the result of collaborations amongst many partners working to combat SCTLD.
 Click to learn more about the agencies and organizations involved in this effort.